ibinti/ibi-the-watch-cat/README.md

 ibi needs a vision feedback for model training

-ibi needs a robotic camera arm
+ibi needs a robotic camera system - eye ball and neck